 Lastly, a strong local partner organization such as Intervozes is one of RSF’s most relevant selection criteria as it presents the basis for a successful implementation and sustainability.

 MOM was developed as a generic methodology that can be universally applied – and potentially will be.
 Notwithstanding that media concentration trends are observable worldwide, implementation and analysis will first take place in developing countries.
-MOM was implemented in Cambodia & Colombia (2015), Tunisia, Turkey, Ukraine, Peru & Mongolia (2016), Serbia, Pakistan, Morocco, Ghana (2017).
+MOM has been implemented in around 20 countries over the course of three years.
 All country projects can be found on the global website.

 - No economic data: Market concentration based on market share could not be calculated since complete and credible numbers were not available publicly.
 Some print outlets shared them on request, which is indicated in their Media outlet profile.

 - Official audience measurement data is not publicly available: it is being sold by research companies.

 - Although data on corporate ownership are available at official registries, accessing them can be costly and inconvenient.

 12. Who do we target?

 The data base

 - allows each citizen to get informed on the media system in general;